delodell/jollyjump/wp-content/plugins/wp-file-upload/readme.txt

 Initial version.

 == Upgrade Notice ==

+= 4.10.0 =
+Regular update to introduce some new features and improvements.

+= 4.9.1 =
+Regular update to introduce some new features and improvements and fix some bugs.

 = 4.9.0 =
 Significant update to introduce some new features and improvements and fix some bugs.